iobis/obistoolbox/README.md

-# Expanding the toolbox of OBIS users
+# Expanding the toolbox for OBIS users

 This repository will be used to hold the discussions about developing new tools for OBIS data processing and analysis, as part of the [OBIS products infrastructure](https://github.com/iobis/obis-hub).
 This will involve: